PatrickKyei/exception/_posts/2022-04-28-staying-positive-in-tough-times.md

 - Spend no more than 5 minutes worrying about something that will not matter in 5 years.
 No amount of adversity can destroy you.
 Instead of worrying about what you can't control, shift your energy to what you can create.

-- The same chemicals in the brain (neurotransmitters) that cause happiness and joy—dopamine, oxytocin, serotonin, and endorphins—can be deliberately used to increase positivity.
-The good news is that the brain is unconcerned about whether you are happy or sad.
-It only responds to stimuli that cause it to be happy or sad, and it starts responding immediately by releasing the corresponding chemicals.

 - Tough times do not come to destroy you; rather, they come to bring out your best qualities.
-When things get tough, don't just focus on survival or ways to get out; otherwise, you'll miss the big picture.
+When things get tough, **don't just** focus on survival or ways to get out; otherwise, you'll miss the big picture.
 Open your mind and look for opportunities.
+Allow hard times to be your greatest teachers.
+Get the lesson out of them.

 - Even when all doors are locked, there is always a way out.
 Don't give up hope.
 Continue looking.
 Continue your search.
 Continue to knock.
 Somebody will arrive on the scene who is impacted by the constant noise of your knockings.